OswaldoMoper/helloyesod-nix/README.md

 ## Getting Help

+* Ask questions and check other forums on [NixOS Discourse](https://discourse.nixos.org/)
+* Ask and contribute to the nix ecosystem on [Nix/Nixpkgs/NixOS GitHub](https://github.com/NixOS/)
 * Ask questions on [Stack Overflow, using the Yesod or Haskell tags](https://stackoverflow.com/questions/tagged/yesod+haskell)
 * Ask the [Yesod Google Group](https://groups.google.com/forum/#!forum/yesodweb)
 * There are several chatrooms you can ask for help: